-- Phase 1: Preparation of Discussion Paper (April 2020 - for targeted consultation, and to inform the development of the draft Strategy Plan). - Phase 2: Targeted Stakeholder Engagement on the Discussion Paper (May 2020). - Phase 3: Preparation of draft updated Strategy Plan Review (September 2020-February, 2021). - Phase 4: Finalisation of draft updated Strategy Plan Review, including Planning Ordinances.
+- Phase 1: Preparation of Discussion Paper (April 2020 - for targeted consultation, and to inform the development of the draft Strategy Plan). - Phase 2: Targeted Stakeholder Engagement on the Discussion Paper (May 2020). - Phase 3: Preparation of draft updated Strategy Plan Review (September 2020-February, 2021, and revisions August, 2022). - Phase 4: Finalisation of draft updated Strategy Plan Review, including Planning Ordinances.